Detox Timeline for Ativan Withdrawal

 However, sometimes the outpatient program does not provide enough structure, which can result in relapse.
 Some individuals do better in a residential program where there is 24-hour support.
 Whichever type of rehab format is selected, the fundamental treatment elements will be similar.
 These include:

 - Psychotherapy.
-Individual sessions allow for delving into past emotional pain, traumas, mental health conditions, current stressors, and help to process and heal these using evidence-based therapies.
+Individual sessions allow for delving into past emotional pain, traumas, mental wellness conditions, current stressors, and help to process and heal these using evidence-based therapies.
 Clients learn how to reshape thought patterns so that new productive behavior patterns will replace the dependency on Ativan.

 - Group sessions.
 Group counseling and family counseling sessions are excellent opportunities to share your experiences with others who have similar challenges.
 This helps to foment peer support, which is helpful while going through addiction treatment as it makes participants feel they are not alone.